An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 The origin of rules governing the spelling of names and even words is a very recent innovation.
 Before that, words and names were spelled according to sound, and, therefore, often appeared under several different spelling variations in a single document.
 Jording has been spelled Jardine, Jardin, Gardin, Gardyn, Garden and others.

-First found in Angus, where one of the first official records was Winefredus de Jardine in 1153 when he witnessed charters by King David 1st to the Abbeys of Kelso and Arbroath.
+First found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where one of the first official records was Winefredus de Jardine in 1153 when he witnessed charters by King David 1st to the Abbeys of Kelso and Arbroath.

 This web page shows only a small excerpt of our Jording research.
 Another 221 words(16 lines of text) covering the years 1178, 1200, 1245, 1597, 1683, 1695, 1699, 1737, 1800, and 1875 are included under the topic Early Jording History in all our PDF Extended History products.

 Another 41 words(3 lines of text) are included under the topic Early Jording Notables in all our PDF Extended History products.

 Some of the Jording family moved to Ireland, but this topic is not covered in this excerpt.
 Another 223 words(16 lines of text) about their life in Ireland is included in all our PDF Extended History products.